 Pensions are not an easy subject to understand.
 Talking things through with a regulated financial adviser can ensure you have a plan to work towards so you start in the right product and make sure you understand any charges and implications and hopefully don’t run out of money.
 A financial adviser will have knowledge of the best pension choices and should be able to build a plan tailored to your risk profile and goals.
 If you do not have a financial adviser, VouchedFor* offers a free 30-minute pension health check with a regulated financial adviser.

 If you are financially savvy and have a good understanding of pensions, there are DIY investment platforms that will let you set up your own annuity or income drawdown plan or you can deal with your provider directly to take cash.

-The government-backed Pension Wise website also provides useful guidance on your pension options when you come to retire.
+The government-backed Pension Wise website (provided by MoneyHelper) also provides useful guidance on your pension options when you come to retire.